iPhone Volume and Receiver

 - Tap to play the voice memo through the receiver on your device.

 - If you hear the voice memo and it sounds normal (without distortion, crackling, or static), there might be an issue with your carrier network or voicemail system.
-If you still hear no sound or poor quality sound, contact Apple Support.
+Contact your carrier for more information.

 Restart and update